Easy Business Loans: How to Qualify for No Hassle Financing

 While not technically a loan, a line of credit from an online lender can be a relatively hassle-free source of financing.

 Lines of credit may be revolving or non-revolving.
-Though in either case, and with a good credit score, you can usually get approved for a line of credit in one to two days.
+Though in either case, and with a good credit score, you can usually get approved for a line of credit in one to two business days.

 One way to make a line of credit even more hassle-free is to put up collateral.
 This enables you to take out what’s called a secured line of credit.